 Writing notes by hand is the most beneficial for students.
 Why?
 Because writing is slower than typing and forces students to paraphrase and synthesize what information they write down.

-- Use Post-it® Flags and Post-it® Tabs to organize information in the book.
+- Use tabs or flags to organize information in the book.

-- Post-it® Tabs work well for BIG IDEAS — like chapter titles.
+- Tabs work well for BIG IDEAS — like chapter titles.

-- You can also use your Post-it® Super Sticky Notes within the pages of the book for taking notes.
+- You can also use your Sticky Notes within the pages of the book for taking notes.

 The recent Post-it® Brand study on Generation Z reveals that: